tzmanics/workshop-angular-in-the-jamstack/prerendered-home-page/README.md

 # Creating a Pre-rendered Home Page

 One of the fundamental elements of creating a site with the Jamstack architecture is pre-rendering content.
 This allows for faster delivery of your content, fewer security vulnerabilities, and immutable content.
-Along with pre-rendering the page we're going to work on we'll also be storing out static assets in cloud-based image service, Cloudinary (also referred to as a Digital Asset Management).
-One less thing we have to manage or worry about.
+Along with pre-rendering the page we're going to be storing static assets in a cloud-based image service, [Cloudinary](https://cloudinary.com/).
+One less thing we have to manage ourselves or worry about.
 Yay!

 ## Cloud Content

-There are many benefits to having your media stored somewhere that isn't your project!
-Git is made to manage code, media files?
+There are many benefits to having your media stored somewhere that isn't your project.
+Git is made to manage code, but media files?
 Not really their forte.
 Having a site that is dedicated to that is a great way of delegating tasks to skilled providers.
-We're using Cloudinary today but there are others too ([Bynder](https://www.bynder.com/en/), [Brandfolder](https://brandfolder.com/), [Netlify](https://www.netlify.com/blog/2019/02/26/manage-your-code-and-assets-together-with-netlify-large-media/)).
+We're using Cloudinary today but there are others too (like [Netlify](https://www.netlify.com/products/large-media/?utm_source=blog&utm_medium=pre-render_tzm&utm_campaign=devex) or [Imgix](https://www.imgix.com/)).

 ## Premeditative Pre-rendering